INDYCAR

 Run for the first time in 1911, the Indy 500 celebrated its 100th anniversary in 2011 and was held for the 100th time in 2016.
 It is the oldest of motor racing’s Triple Crown events – the other two being the Monaco Formula 1 Grand Prix and the 24 Hours of Le Mans.

-The race takes place at the Indianapolis Motor Speedway, deriving its name from the distance over which it is run: 500 miles (805 km).
+The race takes place at Indianapolis Motor Speedway, deriving its name from the distance over which it is run: 500 miles (800 km).
 With a lap of the IMS measuring 2.5 miles (4 km), it makes for a 200-lap race that usually lasts approximately three hours.
 Typically, between 5-10 pit stops are required to complete the race.

 The Indy 500 is heavily steeped in tradition.
 It is always held over Memorial Day weekend in May*, the field is capped at a distinctive 33-car limit, and the winner traditionally gets to celebrate in victory lane by drinking a bottle of milk.